DataTalksClub/datatalksclub.github.io/_podcast/s02e11-dataops.md

     path.
   who: Lars
 - line: "DataOps is yet another of that evolution of mixing up different types of\
     \ people and different types of competencies.
-Not only development, equality,\
+Not only development, quality\
     \ assurance and operations, but also data modelling and data skills and analytics\
     \ into the same melting pot.
 All are aligned towards the same goal.
 That is the\
     \ key.
 This alignment has become obvious for QA, they used to be a blocking thing.\